A - Z of Useful Information for Parents

 An early dismissal form must be completed at the office and given to the child’s class teacher.

-If a child is absent from school, parents are required to provide a written explanation by checking a box on Sentral.
+If a child is absent from school, parents are required to provide a written explanation by completing a box on Sentral.
 Hard copy notes can also be sent to teachers if necessary.
 If your child is absent on any day, please enter their absence online via Sentral.
 We send SMS messages to parents after roll-marking if children are not accounted for.
 To avoid unnecessary inconvenience to parents and costs to the school, please register absences by 9:00 am.

 Reasons for absences can be done online through Sentral and this is the school’s preferred method for absence notification.
 This is the most convenient option for parents.
 Alternatively, parents can send a signed note explaining the absence when their child returns to school.
 Please do not phone the office when your child is absent, as we do not have the resources to manage this in a school as large as Laburnum.